Ventiv-Technology/DockerManager/readme.md

   than one service of a given type, the last one will survive in this map.
     - server: Server name for that this instance is running under.
 Example: ${serviceInstances.mysql.server}
     - port: Ports mapped by type.
 Example: ${serviceInstances.mysql.port.mysql} or ${serviceInstances.couch.port.http}

+#### Additional Metrics

+Sometimes the built in statistics for a given service are not enough.
+This is where additional metrics comes into play.
+In the example configuration, the Rabbit service has been configured with additional metrics.
+The metrics simply hit the REST endpoint /api/overview of the server, and pass that information back to the UI.
+The UI will then ask for the HTML template as it's configured in the ui section.

+The UI is divided up into two sections: Button and Details.
+The button will display inline in the Environment view, next to the button you would click on for service instance details.
+This button can be configured to show any data you want, such as "Number of Messages Queued" in Rabbit.
+If you've sepecified a 'Template', then the html may be inline in the YAML configuration.
+This is generally helpful for the button, since the HTML is minimal.
+However, for the details, the HTML is typically much larger so you would want to specify it in a 'Partial'.

+The HTML here is integrated fully into AngularJS and the controllers of the full application.
+This allows you to access several variables from within your html.

+- Button
+    - environment: Environment Details Object
+    - application: Application Details Object
+    - serviceInstance: Service Instance Object
+    - metricName: Text Name of the metric, specified in the configuration
+    - metricValue: Value of the metric retrieved by it's component.
+Example for Rabbit would be the response from /api/overview
+- Details
+    - serviceInstance: Service Instance Object
+    - data: Value of the metric retrieved by it's component.
+Example for Rabbit would be the response from /api/overview

 ### Environment Description File